 Borneo is well-known for its extraordinary wildlife, rivers and rainforest, but tucked away on its north-western tip is a contrasting and fascinating subterranean world.
-Mulu is the largest accessible National Park in Sarawak, protecting 554 square kilometers of some of the world’s oldest and most pristine rainforests.
+Mulu is the largest accessible National Park in Sarawak, protecting 554 square kilometres of some of the world’s oldest and most pristine rainforests.
 As stunning as its surface landscape is, if you venture beneath it you’ll find a vast honeycomb of caverns, rock formations and passages created from limestone deposits that have been pushed to the surface by the Earth’s tectonic plates, then sculpted by the elements.
 An almost unimaginable 295kms of Mulu’s caves has been explored so far, and many of them are record breakers in their own right.

 Known as the ‘show caves’, the superstars of Mulu’s complex are beyond breathtaking.
 Gaze at the ornate stalactites and stalagmites of Lang Cave, sculpted by thousands of years of water.
 Take a longboat to Wind Cave, named for the refreshing breeze which flows through its tunnels, and the impressive King’s Chamber with its majestic columns and delicate, lace-like rock formations.
 Explore Clearwater Cave, home to photo-sensitive algae which grows in needle-like shapes towards the sunlight.